Kisenosato Yutaka: Yokozuna career

 He entered the January 2018 tournament but withdrew on Day 6 with a 1–4 record having suffered three successive defeats to maegashira.
 His stablemaster indicated that Kisenosato had injured the left pectoralis major muscle of his chest, near his old injury.
 This marked the fifth successive tournament that he had either failed to enter or dropped out of.
 Having received criticism for repeatedly returning to action without healing properly, Kisenosato said that the outcome of the next tournament in which he competes will determine whether or not he continues his career.
 He did not enter the March 2018 tournament, and his decision not to participate in May meant a failure to complete seven straight tournaments, equalling the longest absence for a yokozuna since the six tournaments a year system began in 1958.
 On July 2 Kisenosato faced Hakuhō in a training session held at Kokonoe stable, the first time the two yokozuna had met in the practice ring in over a year, but he ultimately decided not to enter the July basho.
 Missing his eighth straight tournament, Kisenosato said, "Although I have been trying desperately to be in shape, I decided to withdraw since I haven't made enough progress.
 I will put everything into competing at the next meet."

-Kisenosato fully participated in the Yokozuna Deliberation Council's soken or training session shortly before the September 2018 tournament.
+Kisenosato fully participated in the Yokozuna Deliberation Council's sōken or training session shortly before the September 2018 tournament.
 He said, "I'm fully prepared.
 I did everything there is to be done," and his stablemaster said Kisenosato was in the best condition since his injury.
 He finished the tournament with a 10–5 record, the first time he has completed a tournament since March 2017.
 He met Hakuhō on the 13th day for the 60th time, but the first time as a yokozuna.
 Hakuhō defeated Kisenosato but said after the tournament, "I think he did a fine job.
 He is someone who will propel the sport to greater prosperity."
 He was the sole yokozuna to enter the November 2018 tournament, but lost his opening three bouts, and seemed to observers to be still suffering from a lack of power in his left upper body.
 He became the first yokozuna to lose his first three matches since Asahifuji in January 1992.
 On Day 4 he was defeated by Tochiōzan, the first yokozuna since Miyagiyama in 1931 to lose his first four bouts.
 He withdrew from the tournament the following day, citing an injury to his right knee suffered on the opening day (unrelated to his previous injury problems).
 After the tournament he received an "encouragement" from the Yokozuna Deliberation Council, which indicates that his performance is considered to be below that of yokozuna standard.
-The Council had not previously issued any sort of resolution on the previous occasions in which Kisenosato had withdrawn or abstained from participating in a tournament.
+The council had not previously issued any sort of resolution on the previous occasions in which Kisenosato had withdrawn or abstained from participating in a tournament.
 Kisenosato pulled out of the winter regional tour, but on December 25 he told reporters he intended to compete in the January 2019 tournament.